-The width of masseter muscle usually coincides with the width of two fingers with inclination of the angle of the jaw forward and up.
-By means of palpation during the maximum tightening intercalated with relaxation define three main points of application of botulinum toxin and surrounded a diffusion halo of 1.5 cm.
-In general, three application sites are sufficient and safe for botulinum toxin diffusion.
-Using a fourth or even a fifth point of application bringing the risk of diffusion to the other muscles or to the parotid duct.
+The width of the masseter muscle usually matches the width of two fingers with inclination of the mandibular angle forward and up.
+By means of palpation during maximum clenching alternated with relaxation, three main points of application of botulinum toxin and a diffusion halo of 1.5 cm were defined.
+Usually, three application sites are sufficient and safe for botulinum toxin diffusion.
+Using a fourth or even a fifth point of application may cause the risk of diffusion to the other muscles or to the parotid duct.

-After the anesthetic effect of the ointment ice, a second asepsis with gauze soaked in chlorhexidine was made only at the point of application, without losing the mark of the circle.
-The needle was inserted by keeping the syringe with the plunger free until it reached the center of the masseter's muscle bundle.
-For the BTX solution (BOTOX® (onabotulinumtoxinA) - ALLERGAN PRODUTOS FARMACÊUTICOS LTDA) a 100 U single-use vial was reconstituted with 2 ml of sterile, nonpreserved, normal saline (0.9% sodium chloride injection), resulting concentration was 5 Units per 0.1 ml.
-For each application point, the 5U dose of BTX was administered so that the diffusion was adequate and there was no excessive total effect on the masseter.
+After the anesthetic effect of ointment and ice, a second asepsis with gauze soaked in chlorhexidine was performed only at the point of application, without losing the circled mark.
+The needle was inserted by keeping the syringe plunger free until it reached the center of the masseter muscle bundle.
+For the BTX solution (BOTOX™ (onabotulinumtoxinA) - ALLERGAN PRODUTOS FARMACÊUTICOS LTDA), a 100 U single-use vial was reconstituted with 2 ml of sterile, non-preserved, and normal saline (0.9% sodium chloride injection), and the resulting concentration was 5 Units per 0.1 ml.
+The 5-U dose of BTX was administered for each application site, so the diffusion was adequate and there was no excessive total effect on the masseter muscle.

-Only after the final placement of the syringe the injection of the toxin was made with slight pressure of the thumb into the plunger.
+Only after the final placement of the syringe, the toxin was injected with slight pressure of the thumb on the plunger.

-Small bleeds were controlled by gently wiping with sterile gauze and an ice pack aided the vasoconstrictor and anesthetic effect at low temperature.
+Small bleedings were controlled by gently wiping with sterile gauze and an ice pack aided the vasoconstrictor and anesthetic effect at low temperature.

-15 units were administered for each masseter muscle, divided into three application sites (3 x 5 Units per 0.1 ml).
-The above recommended dose for each muscle had the objective of not compromising the masticatory function.
+Fifteen units were administered for each masseter muscle, divided into three application sites (3 x 5 Units per 0.1 ml).
+The above recommended dose for each muscle had the objective of not compromising masticatory function.

-Patients received doses of 5 units to the anterior and middle bundle of each temporal muscle at a single point of application, so as not to cover other muscle bundles undesirable to the study.
+Patients received doses of 5 Units in the anterior and middle bundle of each temporal muscle at a single application site so not to cover other muscle bundles undesirable to the study.

-The collected electromyographic data were submitted to analysis of variance (ANOVA) and Tukey's test (GraphPad Prisma version 5.0 for Windows XP, GraphPad Software, San Diego, California, USA).
+The EMG data collected were submitted to analysis of variance (ANOVA) and Tukey's test (GraphPad Prisma version 5.0 for Windows XP, GraphPad Software, San Diego, California, USA).
 The level of significance was set at p <0.05.

 Results

-Table I shows the averages of the electrical activities of the muscle groups studied during the evaluations performed in the three collection periods.
-There was a reduction in activity around 45% after 30 days of BTX-A (p <0.001), both in the masseter and temporal bilaterally, in the condition at maximum voluntary contraction (MVC), in the 30 day period in relation to the previous phase of toxin administration.
-This inhibition was progressively reversed as a function of time being around 11% in the 90 day period when compared in the absence of the toxin.
-In the mandibular (basal) rest condition, the reduction was up to 39% in 30 days and 17% in 90 days, respectively, when compared in the absence of the toxin, following a pattern similar to that observed in MVC, but only reached a level of significance in the anterior temporalis muscle (bilaterally) (Figures 1 and 2).
+Table I shows the means of electrical activities of the muscle groups studied during the evaluations performed at the three collection times.
+There was an approximate activity reduction of 45% after 30 days of BTX-A application (p <0.001) in both masseter and temporal muscles, bilaterally, at maximum voluntary contraction (MVC) in relation to the previous phase of toxin administration.
+This inhibition was reversed progressively with time, and it was around 11% in 90 days when compared to the absence of the toxin.
+In the mandibular (basal) rest condition, the reduction was up to 39% in 30 days and 17% in 90 days, respectively, when compared to the absence of the toxin.
+This followed a pattern similar to that observed in MVC, but only reached a level of significance in the anterior temporal muscle (bilaterally) (Figures 1 and 2).

-Table I- Mean values and standard deviation of the electrical activities of the masseter and temporal muscles after the use of botulinum toxin (BTX-A)
+Table I- Mean values and standard deviation of the electrical activities of masseter and temporal muscles after the use of botulinum toxin (BTX-A).